aschleg/petpy/docs/source/api.rst

             to the call encoding and timestamp information and metadata of the associated media (photos) with a record.

+.. method:: Petfinder.pets_get([petId], [outputformat='json'], [return_df=False])

+    Convenience wrapper of :code:`pet_get` for returning multiple pet records given a list or tuple of pet IDs.

+    :param petId: list or tuple containing pet IDs to search.
+    :param outputformat: |outputformat|
+    :param return_df: |return_df|
+    :rtype: list or pandas DataFrame.
+Matching record corresponding to input pet ID.
+If the parameter :code:`outputformat` is 'json', the result is formatted as a JSON object.
+Otherwise, the return object is a text representation of an XML object.
+If :code:`return_df` is :code:`True`, :code:`outputformat` is overridden and the results are converted to a pandas DataFrame.
+Please note there may be some loss of data when the conversion is made;
+            however, this loss is primarily confined to the call encoding and timestamp information and metadata of the associated media (photos) with a record.

 .. method:: Petfinder.pet_getRandom([animal=None], [breed=None], [size=None], [sex=None], [location=None], [shelterId=None], [records=None], [output=None], [outputformat='json'], [return_df=False])

     Returns a randomly selected pet record.
 The possible result can be filtered with input parameters.